mirko-verardo/md2sl_thesis_mv/README.md

 ## TODO

-- test execution can be with exit status 0 (ok) but with program that captures and writes exceptions on stderr
+- testing can be with exit status 0 (ok) but with program that captures and writes exceptions on stderr
-- introduce an ORCHESTRATOR agent (divide et impera)
 - specific test for some formats (JSON)
     - i have to produce specific c code to apply test
 - c code static analysis for vulnerabilities checking (new agent)